chipsalliance/chisel/docs/src/explanations/connectable.md

 ChiselStage.emitVerilog(new Example4b())
 ```
-## ConnectableData
+## Connectable

 It is not uncommon for a user to want to connect Chisel components which are not type equivalent.
 For example, a user may want to hook up anonymous `Record` components who may have an intersection of their fields being equivalent, but cannot because they are not structurally equivalent.
+Alternatively, one may want to connect two types that have different widths.

-`ConnectableData` is the mechanism to specialize connection operator behavior in these scenarios.
-For any additional member which is not present in the other component being connected to, they can be explicitly waived from the operator to be ignored, rather than trigger an error.
+`Connectable` is the mechanism to specialize connection operator behavior in these scenarios.
+For additional members which are not present in the other component being connected to or for mismatched widths, they can be explicitly waived from the operator to be ignored, rather than trigger an error.

 In addition, there are other techniques that can be used to address similar use cases including `.viewAsSuperType`, a static cast to a supertype (e.g. `(x: T)`), or creating a custom dataview.
 For a discussion about when to use each technique, please continue [here](#techniques-for-connecting-structurally-inequivalent-chisel-types).

-This section demonstrates how `ConnectableData` specifically can be used in a multitude of scenarios.
+This section demonstrates how `Connectable` specifically can be used in a multitude of scenarios.

 ### Connecting Records

 A not uncommon usecase is to try to connect two Records; for matching members, they should be connected, but for unmatched members, they should be ignored.
 To accomplish this, use the other operators to initialize all Record members, then use `:<>=` with `waiveAll` to connect only the matching members.

 > Note that none of `.viewAsSuperType`, static casts, nor a custom DataView helps this case because the Scala types are still `Record`.